 Little boy cries at gate—k9 dog senses something no one else does

-It was a quiet Sunday morning when Officer Janet and her K9 partner, Max, pulled into the park’s lot for a routine walk-through.
+It was a quiet Sunday morning when Officer Janet and her K9 partner, Max, pulled to the airport for a routine walk-through.

-They didn’t expect to encounter any critical situations as the day had just begun and the entire city seemed to be still asleep.
+They didn’t expect to encounter any critical situations as the day had just begun.

 There weren’t many people around, but then, out of the blue, officer Janet and her K9 heard a boy crying.

-When she looked around, she spotted a little child, no more than five years old, standing at the edge of the schoolyard gate, gripping the bars.
+When she looked around, she spotted a little child, no more than five years old, standing at the gate, confused and afraid.

 It wasn’t a sight she hoped to see so Janet knew the little one was in some sort of trouble even before she approached him.